 Life news and musings:

 - Halloween was good.
-I hung out with Mike and Robyn Crowe and their almost one year old daughter Addie most of the evening, trick-or-treating on the street next to us.
+I hung out with my friends Mike and Robyn and their almost one year old daughter Addie most of the evening, trick-or-treating on the street next to us.
 Hillcrest Avenue has a huge Halloween house-decorating extravaganza, and it is the place to go in Louisville for family-friendly tricks and treats.
 I then came down here to Starbucks for a bit.
 Good evening overall.
 What started as my vampire costume wound up as Billie Joe Armstrong from Green Day.
 Long story, but it worked.
 (Edit: the vampire thing was partially washed out because of trouble with the make-up, but I already had some misgivings about it because, as innocent as my portrayal would have been, I don’t particularly want to give the wrong idea that I endorse vampirism.
 Still, those who would gain that from a Halloween costume would be over-reading it a bit.
 This is Louisville, though.
 P.S. – I don’t necessarily endorse Green Day either.)

 - I love seminary people who will openly admit that Halloween is still their favorite holiday.
 I have heard this openly admitted twice this past week.
 These are awesome individuals, and I wish there were more folks like them at Southern, not for the fact of Halloween being their favorite holiday (of course, it is mine too), but for their overall personalities, always willing to engage the issues and not live in “the box.”

 - This is the first week I will be serving on the connect team at Sojourn on a regular basis.
 I have filled in a few times, but I’m finally at a point of getting plugged in.
 I will be serving at the 7:00 p.m. service, after attending the 5:00.
 This feels good, and it is way past time.